graphlab-fr/cosma.graphlab.fr/content/about.en.md

 slug: about
 ---

 Cosma is a document graph visualization tool.
-It modelizes interlinked Markdown files as an interactive network in a web interface.
+It modelizes interlinked Markdown files and renders them as an interactive network in a web interface.

 ## A unique tool